 The American Health Council has warmly welcomed Kathleen M. Cowling, DO, MS, MBA as “Best in Medicine.”
 With an impressive career spanning over 28 years within the healthcare industry, Dr. Cowling has been recognised for her accomplishments in emergency medicine and educating others, in particular for her ability to see potential in others and encouraging them to reach their own goals.

 Dr. Cowling first embarked on her career in healthcare following on her original ambition of becoming a zoo vet.
 It was the excitement and diversity of the role which drew Dr. Cowling to work in this environment, but she soon realized she was more suited to human medicine where she could serve patients in the emergency department at their most vulnerable times of crisis.

 To enable her to fulfil her career ambitions Dr. Cowling studied from 1983-1991, with her main areas of education leading to a focus in emergency medicine.
 Throughout this time she achieved her DO and Master of Science in Biomechanics at Michigan State University.
 She completed her MBA at the University of Massachusetts Amherst in 2017, after realizing that to be a leader in medicine, knowledge of both business and science is required.

-Dr. Cowling has worked at Central Michigan University for the past three and a half years in her current combined role of Professor, Chief of Emergency Medicine and Program Director.
+Dr. Cowling has worked at Central Michigan University for the past four and a half years in her current combined role of Professor, Chief of Emergency Medicine and Program Director.
 The daily responsibilities of these varied roles include administering and recruiting for a GME program in emergency medicine and providing lectures, whilst also teaching clinically at bedside for Covenant HealthCare.